Muninder Adavelli

 Improperly licensed software also account for higher risks of malware attacks.

-Cybercriminals exploit people's inclination to download free and illegally sourced programs.
+Cybercriminals exploit people’s inclination to download free and illegally sourced programs.
 Consequently, this results in more expensive damages.
-Each malware attack costs about $2.4 million on average per company.
-Repercussions include operation downtime, reputation damage, possible loss of business data, and customer trust.
+Cybercrime will cost the world $10.5 trillion yearly.

 Meanwhile, using licensed and up-to-date software can significantly reduce the risk of malware infection.
 IDC also estimates around an 11% boost in the bottom line when using licensed and up-to-date software systems.